vmbro/Aria-Operations-for-Logs/README.md

 ### Prerequisites

-You need following software and versions to use scripts.
+You need following software and versions to working with related dashboards/queries.

 ```
 * VMware Aria Operations for Logs (*Tested with version 8.12.0)